hmlongco/Resolver/README.md

 * Resolver 1.5 updated several of the registration and caching mechanisms used within Resolver.
 This one probably isn't an issue unless you wrote something that depended upon Resolver's internal behavior.

+## Sponsor Resolver

+If you want to support my work on Factory and Resolver, consider a [GitHub Sponsorship](https://github.com/sponsors/hmlongco)!
+Many levels exist for increased support and even for mentorship and company training.

+Or you can just buy me a cup of coffee!

 ## Author

 Resolver is designed, implemented, documented, and maintained by [Michael Long](https://www.linkedin.com/in/hmlong/), a Lead iOS Software Engineer and a Top 1,000 Technology Writer on Medium.